AfD candidate wins mayoral election for the first time

-Lochner is independent, but ran for the AfD.
-According to the preliminary final result, he received around 38.5 percent of the votes.
-Behind them are Kathrin Dollinger-Knuth (CDU) with around 31.4 percent and the independent Ralf Thiele, who entered the race for the Free Voters, with around 30.1 percent.
-Lochner and Thiele were also former CDU members.
-The city administration reported voter turnout at 53.8 percent.
-In the first round of voting it was comparatively weak at 50.4 percent.
+Two unsuccessful candidates, the individual candidate André Liebscher and the Social Democrat Ralf Wätzig, who was supported by the SPD and the Greens, decided not to run again in favor of the CDU candidate.
+The Left also supported Dollinger-Knuth in the second ballot.

-Lochner – a carpenter and restorer by profession – had already dominated the first round of voting on November 26th in the city, which has around 40,000 inhabitants.
-At that time he received almost 33 percent of the vote and was ahead of Thiele (23.2 percent) and Dollinger-Knuth (20.3).
-The independent candidate André Liebscher (13.7) and Ralf Wätzig (SPD, supported by the Greens/almost 10 percent) did not run in the second round and supported the CDU candidate Dollinger-Knuth.
+She now came in second place with 31.39 percent, ahead of Thiele with 30.08 percent.
+Voter turnout on Sunday was 53.8 percent, after 50.38 percent in the first round.
+Last week, the AfD state association in Saxony was classified by the Federal Office for the Protection of the Constitution as definitely right-wing extremist.

-Before Pirna, AfD candidates had already won two important local political offices in Germany.
+AfD candidates have already been elected to important local political offices.
 In June, the AfD won a district election for the first time – with Robert Sesselmann in the Sonneberg district in Thuringia.
-In August of this year, Hannes Loth was elected as the country's first mayor of a German municipality – in Raguhn-Jeßnitz (Saxony-Anhalt). dpa
+In August of this year, Hannes Loth was elected as the country's first mayor of a German municipality – in Raguhn-Jeßnitz in Saxony-Anhalt.

 #AfD #candidate #wins #mayoral #election #time